What happens now?

 Nachrichten

 Rien ne va plus!
 What had been looming for days became reality on Wednesday afternoon: the coalition negotiations between the FPÖ and ÖVP have finally failed.
-Now it is up to Federal President Alexander Van der Bellen to decide how to proceed.
+Alexander Van der Bellen now has to get back to the starting line; the Federal President wants to hold new talks with all party leaders on what a future government should look like.
 The fact is: Austria's domestic politics are in ruins 136 days after the National Council elections.

 After talks between the ÖVP, SPÖ and NEOS broke down and Nehammer resigned, it was the turn of election winner Herbert Kickl (FPÖ).
 The FPÖ and ÖVP held coalition negotiations for five weeks.
-At first, it looked like a quick agreement, as a joint savings package of around 6.4 billion euros had already been presented in mid-January.
+At first, it looked like a quick agreement, as a joint savings package of around 6.4 billion euros was presented in mid-January.

 The negotiations between the blue and black parties have failed.
 (Bild: Krone KREATIV/APA/Helmut Fohringer)